sahabpardaz/java-styleguide/README.md

 6. **AvoidUnusedImports rules is added:** Although this is not part of the Google Checkstyle, it has been added because it cleans the header of Java files by removing misleading references.

+7. **MissingJavadocType rule is ignored on test files:** Usually test files do not require javadoc as it is obvious what class this test is for.

+7. **Suppression file(if exists) must be located beside the main file**.